 Cayman: A Global Financial Centre

-In 2015 Cayman’s financial services industry was the recipient of a number of prestigious international awards.
-The Banker Magazine ranked the Cayman Islands, Top Specialized Financial Centre, for the seventh consecutive year.
-The Cayman Islands was also voted Best Hedge Fund Services Jurisdiction in the 2015 Hedgeweek Global Awards, and at the 2015 US Captive Services Awards, the Cayman Islands was awarded the top prize in the 2015 Offshore Captive Domicile category.
-Industry awards such as these highlight the jurisdiction’s success in striking the right legislative and regulatory balance with the creation of innovative financial solutions for its clients.
+Cayman’s financial services industry was the recipient of one of the more prestigious international awards in 2016.
+The Banker magazine ranked the Cayman Islands, Top Specialised Financial Centre, for the eighth consecutive year.
+Industry awards such as these highlight the jurisdiction’s success in striking the right legislative and regulatory balance with the creation of innovative financial solutions for its global clients.

 On the dark and moonless night of the 8th of February 1794, a navigational error resulted in ten British ships, including a Royal Navy vessel (HMS Convert), being wrecked on the treacherous coral reefs off East End, Grand Cayman.
 This event, or so many believe, may have led to Cayman’s current tax neutrality.
 Read on for more!

 With a winning regulatory framework that is continuously enhanced to ensure it meets the needs of licensees and their clients, coupled with new legislation, Cayman’s financial sector is poised for growth.
 Read about how Cayman’s unparalleled market leadership across key sectors and new financial products such as the LLC that is aligned with the onshore corporate framework of the Delaware LLC, will help secure more business for the country.